nad372/covid-tracker/README.md

 # covid-tracker
 Currently, the Tanzanian Health Ministry does not have a way to track citizens with covid.
-The ministry will start public testing, but need a database to store information on invdiduals who are tested and their test results.
+The ministry will start public testing, but need a system to schedule appointments, store information on invdiduals who are tested and their test results in encrypted database.
 Test results are valid for 2 weeks and individuals will need to be re-tested on expiry.

 The database needs to store primary information on civilians, test results, covid certificates.